amirkabiri/simple-compiler/readme.md

 here you are, you can use this repository as you want.

 # How to run?
-just cone this and open index.html file, then open javascript console in browser and user calculator function like this:
+just clone this and open index.html file, then open javascript console in browser and use calculator function like this:
 ```calculator('2 + 5 *  (2 + 0)')```

 # Environment